22. Norfolk & Waveney

 Overall cuts in every area of the NHS and social care system apart from mental health.

 The plan is for one in five patients who currently go to hospital being cared for in community instead.

+There was criticism of the secrecy in development of the STP, its lack of detail and the amount of cuts that will have to be made to services.
 Clive Lewis, Norwich South Labour MP, said: “These people must be living in some kind of parallel universe to the rest of us where black is in fact white and gravity is a force that pulls objects up to the sky.
 The reality is you can’t continually do more with less.
 Cutting funding for services does not improve them."

 What are the proposed aims of the STP?

 - To cut a projected 2020/21 deficit of £415 million to £50 million;

 - to reduce non-elective admissions, A&E attendances and enhance hospital discharge processes;

 - to increase integration in care and create localised teams to deal with physical, mental and social care;

 - to target lifestyle risk factors (e.g. alcohol, obesity) to improve the population's health and secondary prevention preventing unnecessary escalation to higher acuity care settings;